Incident Name: Yarnell Hill Fire, 800 acres on Sunday morning June 30

 Suppport and Cohesion

-- Granite Mountain Hotshots Memorial Galleries - links to photos of all the different memorials, processionals and services, photoessays of the outpouring of LOVE.
+- Granite Mountain Hotshots Memorial Galleries - links to photos of all the different memorials, processionals and services, photoessays of the outpouring of LOVE. (no longer online)

-- GMHS Incident Management Team: Important Links and information Yarnell Fallen Firefighters. com
+- GMHS Incident Management Team: Important Links and information Yarnell Fallen Firefighters. com (no longer online)

 - Granite Mountain Hotshots Memorial Film of images accompanied by Joe Biden's tribute and the Hotshot's Poem, (4 min 26 sec), credit Prescott Fire Department, directed by Chris Woods